Heavy Metal Tests in India: Blood and Urine Panels by Thyrocare

 - Covers a 10-element profile.

-- Includes arsenic, barium, cadmium, cobalt, chromium, caesium, mercury, lead, and selenium, which are also covered in the blood panel; it does not include uranium, aluminium, beryllium, bismuth, thallium, strontium, tin, manganese, molybdenum, nickel, silver, antimony, or vanadium.
+- Includes arsenic, barium, cadmium, cobalt, chromium, caesium, mercury, lead, and selenium, which are also covered in the blood panel.
+Lithium is included in the urine panel but not in the Elements 22 blood panel.
+The urine panel does not include uranium, aluminium, beryllium, bismuth, thallium, strontium, tin, manganese, molybdenum, nickel, silver, antimony, or vanadium.

-For full element lists and panel-specific details, open the blood or urine test page from the comparison section above.
+For full element lists and panel-specific details, click on the blood or urine elements panel from the comparison section above.

 Preparation and Sample Requirements